bpmn-io/bpmn-js-examples/custom-bundle/README.md

 );
 ```

-Package the file as UMD for the browser, using you favourite module bundled
+Package the file as UMD for the browser, using a module bundler such as [Rollup](https://rollupjs.org/), [Browserify](https://browserify.org) or Webpack.

-(e.g. [browserify](https://browserify.org) or Webpack).
+We're using rollup to bundle the files based on [this configuration](./rollup.config.js):

 ```
-browserify src/custom-viewer.js -o dist/custom-viewer.bundled.js --standalone=CustomBpmnJS
+rollup -c
 ```

 Include the bundle in your webpage, as you would include our [pre-package distributions](../pre-packaged):